Famous People With Tinnitus

 Shatner tried on his own to live with the tinnitus without much success for years until he finally sought the help of an audiologist.

-With the help of the audiologist, he has been able to manage tinnitus.
+With the help of an audiologist, he has been able to manage tinnitus.
 He has also learned to suppress and ignore the tinnitus noise by retraining his brain to treat the tinnitus as background noise by listening to calming and soothing sounds, reducing alcohol and coffee consumption, and exercising.

 Aside from having tinnitus, Shatner is a vocal member of the American Tinnitus Association.